Phil Cantillon: Early career

 With the launch of Super League in 1995 and the move from winter to summer sport, Great Britain coach Phil Larder signed Cantillon for the then star studded Keighley Cougars – becoming an immediate star with his no nonsense style and try scoring ability.
 He scored a hat trick on his début against Wakefield, gaining star status and quickly gaining full international honours by the end of the year.

 Cantillon went on to play for England in the 1996 Super League World Nines in Fiji under Phil Larder eventually losing to Australia.
 He scored a memorable full-length solo try in the 1996 Divisional Premiership Final at Old Trafford against the Salford Reds.
 Keighley went into administration in 1997, and Cantillon was one of several players sold to the Leeds Rhinos to clear the club's debt.
 He quickly made his impact scoring on his debut against Wigan in August 1997.
-He was part of the 1998 squad that were runners up in the inaugural Super League final loss to Wigan at Old Trafford.Following injury he went on loan to Whitehaven, scoring on debut, before injury again finished his season.
+He was part of the 1998 squad that was runners-up in the inaugural Super League final loss to Wigan at Old Trafford.
+Following injury he went on loan to Whitehaven, scoring on debut, before injury again finished his season.
 He then signed for the Widnes Vikings for the start of the 1999 season.

 Widnes Vikings

-The hooker and utility star became a firm favourite of the fans with cult figure status gained with spectator chants of "Oh ah Cantillon" in place at grounds everywhere.
-His electrifying burst of speed, leadership and superb balance served him well during a long and illustrious career, which saw him successfully captain Ireland Rugby League and break many try scoring records including world records, at club and international level.
-In doing so, Cantillon is recognised has an iconic and the greatest try scoring forward to have ever played the game.
+The hooker and utility star became a firm favourite of the fans.
+His speed, leadership and balance aided him in his career, which saw him successfully captain Ireland Rugby League and break many try scoring records including world records, at club and international level.
+In doing so, Cantillon is recognized as one of the best try scoring forwards.
 He also scored one of fastest tries in the history of the game in 2000, scoring after 18 seconds of play.
 He was named in the top five best hookers in the world during 1999–2004.

 He was credited for the evolution of the modern day hooker role during the nineties and noughties by Rugby League media through his captaincy, support play, evasive running, try scoring ability and defensive qualities.

 Cantillon played for Widnes where he ran up a remarkable tally of 117 tries in five years, playing over 100 consecutive games.
 Cantillon took out the Tom Bergin Trophy as man of the match in the 2001 Grand Final victory.
 Cantillon is placed ninth in the all-time list of club try scorers which features many legends from the Widnes cup kings and world champions era of dominance, with the highest ever for a forward.
 Cantillon was also selected for England for the World Sevens in Australia in 2003, taking them to the final loss against the Parramatta Eels with two tries in a man of the match performance in both the semi-final against Manly and France in the quarter finals.